SONOMA VALLEY HOUSING AFFORDABILITY ROADMAP

 The Power of Coordination

-If coordination across organizations is working properly, for example, a household requesting emergency help with one month’s rent could, after one intake conversation, have their case referred to multiple organizations who could help address problems behind their need for rental assistance such as, for example, help negotiating with their landlord, learning more English, getting a ride to a medical appointment, or finding childcare.
+When organizations are well-coordinated and sharing information with each other, for example, a household requesting emergency help with one month’s rent could, after one intake conversation, have their case referred to multiple organizations who could help address problems behind their need for rental assistance such as, for example, help negotiating with their landlord, learning more English, getting a ride to a medical appointment, or finding childcare.

 STRATEGY 2b